 Phil MeekinView Profile

-The proposals the FCA have put forward include:
+The proposals also include:

-- Firms prompting customers to make faster repayments, if they can afford it, when a customer has been in persistent debt for 18 months.
+- Firms prompting customers to make faster repayments if they can afford it when a customer has been in persistent debt for 18 months.

 - Firms proposing a repayment plan to help customers pay off outstanding balances more quickly when a customer has been in persistent debt for another 18 months.

 - Firms should consider reducing, waiving or cancelling interest or charges if customers still cannot afford to repay their balances after those three years.